 Lufthanas operates JetFriends a program for children from age 2 til 17.
 Children earn miles with every flight operated by one of the Miles & More airline partners or a Star Alliance member.
 JetFriends’ award miles are valid indefinitely as long as they are a club member but miles are not transferable.

 With Qantas, children can start earning rewards immediately as there is no age limit in place.
-They join the main Frequent Flyer programme, and family transfers are available, allowing you to transfer points to any family member once every 12 months.
+However, infants must be travelling in their own paid seat to be eligible to claim the rewards. )They join the main Frequent Flyer programme, and family transfers are available, allowing you to transfer points to any family member once every 12 months.

 The British Airways Avios programme accepts children from birth.
 The primary member needs to manage the account but points can either be spent from individuals accounts or linked into a ‘household’ account.
 With a household account, every family member can help build up the points as well as spend them.
 With BA, the child receives the same amount of points as an adult does.

 The Etihad Guest programme offers a Family Membership that permits up to nine family members to pool their miles together.
 Eligible family members include brothers, sisters, father, mother, spouse, children, grandchildren, grandparents, parents-in-law, step-parents, step-children, step-siblings, step-grandchildren, nieces, nephews and a maid.